Victor, my crazy dog and travel buddy, loves stinky things. Yes, I’ve said it before, and it’s still true.

 “At the time, they would have had several cats and dogs living here,” the interpreter tells me.
 “They would have needed them considering all the rodents the food dropping from tables would attract.”

 Victor’s allowed on the fort grounds, but not inside buildings (unlike at Fort George).
 So, I view the three floors of the Blockhouse quickly because Victor barks when left outside … constantly, even if I’m visible.

 In addition to being an easy walled in dog walking stop along our journey to the Rideau Canal, Fort Wellington offers whiskey tasting events throughout the year – a nod to the many Scottish soldiers posted at the fort – along with the annual Canada Day canon firing ceremony.

-Yes, in two corners of the fort there are still canons directed across the river.
+Yes, in two corners of the fort there are still canons directed across the river toward our neighbours to the south.
 Victor loves the canons.

 TRAVEL GUIDE: Prescott, Ontario is a riverside town about a 10-minute drive from Highway 401 about one hour from Ottawa.
 In addition, to Fort Wellington the town’s most notable attraction is the RiverWalk Park directly in front of the fort.

 The RiverWalk spans the shore of the St. Lawrence River and leads to the town’s marina.